Harynuk-Posse/Metabolomics_Scripts/README.md

 # Scripts_Metabolomics
-Automated screening and filtering scripts for GC×GC-TOFMS metabolomics data The algorithms are written in Microsoft VBScript language.
+Automated screening and filtering scripts for GC×GC-TOFMS metabolomics data.
+The algorithms are written in Microsoft VBScript language.